ParkourVisions/wp-pkv-mindbody/README.md

 WordPress PKV MindBody
 ======================

-The wp-pkv-mindbody WordPress plugin provides integration with the [MindBody](http://mindbodyonline.com) scheduling software used by (Parkour Visions)[http://parkourvisions.org].
+The wp-pkv-mindbody WordPress plugin provides integration with the [MindBody](http://mindbodyonline.com) scheduling software used by [Parkour Visions](http://parkourvisions.org).
 It's designed to fit the needs of the Parkour Visions website, but it may be of some use to other users of MindBody as well.

 Features
 --------